 The best way is by finding attack news on companies of your size or those within your industry.

 An awareness by cyber professional

-For an organization with no security measures in place, going to a third party who is skilled in this area may serve the purpose.
+For an organization with no security measures in place, going to a third party skilled in this area may serve the purpose.
 Competent experts will get you up and running and ensure that you recover the lost time.
-Even with comprehensive security awareness in place, it’s still necessary to bring an expert at times to checkup and provide suggestions on what areas need improved.
+Even with comprehensive security awareness in place, it’s still necessary to bring an expert to check up and provide suggestions on what areas need improvement.

 Security Awareness for Remote Workers during Coronavirus (Covid-19) Pandemic

-An organization may have trained their employees on significant security concerns and cautions to take before the virus came to be.
-Most businesses may have given their employees security awareness training on risks they are likely to encounter, how to recognize various threats, and the best response for multiple threats.
-However, working from home due to this novel virus introduces a lot of new risks and vulnerabilities that may not have been covered during the previous awareness training sessions.
+An organization may have trained its employees on significant security concerns and cautions to take before the virus came to be.
+Most businesses may have given their employees security awareness training on risks they are likely to encounter, recognize various threats, and the best response for multiple threats.
+However, working from home due to this novel virus introduces many new risks and vulnerabilities that may not have been covered during the previous awareness training sessions.
 Also, regular training is necessary for remote workers, as risks increase when employees work from home.

 In the section below, I’ll highlight some of the critical areas that MUST be addressed in work from home security awareness for remote workers.

 Security Awareness for Remote Workforce is becoming a Necessity as COVID-19 Crisis Deepens.